 Ruth L. Fischbach, PhD, MPE

-At Columbia, Dr. Fischbach is a member of the Columbia University Medical Center (CUMC) Institutional Review Board (IRB), the CUMC Ethics Committee, the Children's Hospital of New York (CHONY) Ethics Committee, the University Stem Cell Consortium, the University’s Stem Cell Oversight Committee, the Ethics, Policy, and Human Rights Core of the HIV Center at Columbia and the NY State Psychiatric Institute, and the Advisory Board for the Center for the Study of Science and Religion.
-Beyond Columbia, Dr. Fischbach serves on the Arnold P. Gold Foundation Medical and Professional Advisory Council and Gold Foundation Honor Society, and the Population Council IRB.
-Dr. Fischbach is a member of the Board of Directors of PRIM&R (Public Responsibility in Medicine and Research) and the Morris Jumel Mansion in historic Washington Heights.
+At Columbia, Dr. Fischbach serves on the CUMC Milstein Hospital Ethics Committee, Children's Hospital Ethics Committee, the University’s Stem Cell Oversight Committee, and the Advisory Board for the Center for the Study of Science and Religion.
+Beyond Columbia, Dr. Fischbach is an elected fellow of AAAS section on Medicine as well as Member at Large of AAAS Section X, serves on both the Arnold P. Gold Foundation Medical and Professional Advisory Council and the Gold Foundation Honor Society, the Population Council IRB at Rockefeller University, and the Board of Directors of the Morris Jumel Mansion in historic Washington Heights.
+Dr. Fischbach is an emeritus member of the Board of Directors of PRIM&R (Public Responsibility in Medicine and Research) on which she served for 19 years.

 Fischbach RL and Valentine MA:

 Depression and Domestic Violence.
 In: Encyclopedia of Domestic Violence.
 New York: Routledge, 2007:238-240.

 Fischbach, RL.
 Clinical Bioethics: Bringing Resolution to Conflict in Patient Care.
 P&S. 2007;27:48.

 Morris MC., Besner D, Vazquez H, Nelson RM, Fischbach RL.
 Parental Opinions about Clinical Research.
 Journal of Pediatrics.
 2007 Nov; 151(5): 532-7.
 537.el-5.
 Epub 2007 Aug 23.